conehead/HelpDesk/README.md

 Each HelpTicket also has an urgency flag.
 If at any time the person filing the ticket or a staff member thinks a ticket is urgent, they can use `/helpdesk urgent <ID>` to flag it as such.
 If the person filing the ticket or a staff member doesn't think it's urgent, they can use `/helpdesk noturgent <ID>` to change its priority to normal.

-If a staff member wants to accept responsibility for a ticket, they can use `/helpdesk assign <ID>` and it'll be removed from the active queue, assigned to them.
+If a staff member wants to accept responsibility for a ticket, they can use `/helpdesk assign <ID>` and it'll be removed from the active queue, assigned to them. **They will be godded until they complete or remove the ticket**

+If a staff member decides they want to pass responsibility of a ticket to another staff member, they can use `/helpdesk pass <ID> <user>`.

 When a help ticket has been filled, a staff member can use `/helpdesk complete <ID>` to mark the ticket as completed.
 If the ticket should be removed without completion, the staff member should use `/helpdesk remove <ID>`.